terrapower/armi/doc/developer/testing.rst

 Use Case: You need a full reactor for a unit test

 .. warning::
-    This is computationally expensive, and possibly over-used for unit tests.
+    This is computationally expensive, and historically over-used for unit tests.
 Consider whether mocking or BYO components (below) can be used instead.

-To get the bog-standard ARMI test reactor, import this:
+To get the standard ARMI test reactor, import this:

 .. code-block:: python